-Because waiting for—and understanding—your cancer test results can be stressful, Genomic Health makes understanding your Oncotype DX Colon Recurrence Score test results as easy as possible.
+Because waiting for—and understanding—your cancer test results can be stressful, Exact Sciences makes understanding your Oncotype DX Colon Recurrence Score test results as easy as possible.

 Understanding your Colon Recurrence Score results

 Your Colon Recurrence Score results appear in a report that gets sent to your doctor.
 The report provides your individualized result as a number between 0-100.
 A low score means there is a lower chance that the cancer will return, and a high score means there is a higher chance for a recurrence.1-4

 Distribution of Recurrence Score Results (0-100)

 |A lower Recurrence Score result means:

 your cancer is less likely to come back

 your cancer is more likely to come back